Here’s a look at philanthropist and environmentalist Ted Turner, founder of CNN and Turner Broadcasting System (TBS).

 1970 - After turning the family business around and renaming it the Turner Communications Group, Turner purchases two independent UHF stations, in Atlanta and Charlotte, North Carolina, and names them WTCG and WRET, after his company and himself.

-1976 - Turner Broadcasting Systems (TBS) becomes the nation's first "superstation" using satellite technology to carry its signal nationwide; also purchases the Atlanta Braves.
+1976 - TBS becomes the nation’s first “superstation” using satellite technology to carry its signal nationwide.

 June 1, 1980 - Launches CNN, the first 24-hour all-news cable network.

 January 1, 1982 - CNN Headline News begins broadcasting.